This policy applies to all coursework considered for transfer to Bellarmine University.

 Bellarmine University awards transfer credit for grades “D” or higher in undergraduate coursework or B- in graduate coursework that is considered college-level and is from regionally accredited institutions when similar in scope, content, and standards to courses offered at Bellarmine.
 Remedial, technical, vocational, internship, externship, and courses not consistent with the liberal arts tradition are not transferable.

 Students must provide official transcripts sent directly from the other institution(s) to be reviewed for transfer of credit eligibility.
 Transfer of credit evaluations (TCE’s) are made on a course-by course basis by the Registrar’s Office in consultation with appropriate academic department chairs when necessary.
 Credits, transferred in semester hour equivalents, may be articulated as directly equivalent to a Bellarmine course or as elective credit.
-Upon receipt of their TCE, students may provide the Registrar’s Office with additional descriptive material if further review is desired.
+Students may provide the Registrar’s Office with additional descriptive material if further review is desired.
 Transfer work becomes a part of the official Bellarmine record after a student has been fully accepted and enrolled in the university.
+Transcripts and other documents submitted from other institutions and agencies are the property of Bellarmine University and will not be reissued to applicants, students, alumni, or other parties.

-Credits and grades are recorded on the official Bellarmine transcript; however, transfer grades do not affect the student’s grade point average (except in the one-time calculation of graduation honors, see below).
-The residency requirements of the university must be satisfied regardless of the number of credits transferred.
+Credits and grades are recorded on the official Bellarmine transcript; however, transfer grades do not affect the student’s grade point average.
+The minimum institutional credit requirement of the university must be satisfied regardless of the number of credits transferred.

 Once a student has matriculated at Bellarmine, he or she may not take a course at another institution and transfer it back to repeat a course previously taken at Bellarmine (transfer credits do not include GPA, therefore the original grade earned cannot be replaced).